 - COVID-19 positive status in itself does not preclude transfer to acute hospital and must not significantly delay transfer to an acute hospital, where it is deemed clinically appropriate.
-The national ambulance service (NAS) and the local receiving hospital must be informed by the RCF, in advance of transfer of any COVID-19 positive or suspected COVID-19 resident AND where there is a suspected or confirmed COVID-19 outbreak in the RCF. - Patients with COVID-19 do not require to be hospitalised for the 14 days if RCF has appropriate facilities and capacity for isolation and can support care - Residents do not require isolation on return to their RCF following hospital transfer to facilitate short investigations (e.g., diagnostics, haemodialysis, radiology, outpatient appointment.
+The national ambulance service (NAS) and the local receiving hospital must be informed by the RCF, in advance of transfer of any COVID-19 positive or suspected COVID-19 resident AND where there is a suspected or confirmed COVID-19 outbreak in the RCF. - People with COVID-19 do not require to be hospitalised for the 14 days if they are clinically fit for discharge, if infection was acquired in the RCF or if the RCR already has cases of COVID-19 and the RCF has appropriate facilities and capacity for isolation and can support care

-Residents will need to be isolated for 14 days on return to their RCF in the event that an episode of care in an acute hospital results in a longer period of time (12 hours or more) or an overnight stay in the acute hospital.
+- Residents do not require isolation on return to their RCF following hospital transfer to facilitate short investigations (e.g., diagnostics, haemodialysis, radiology, outpatient appointment). - Residents will need to be isolated for 14 days on return to their RCF in the event that an episode of care in an acute hospital results in a longer period of time (12 hours or more) or an overnight stay in the acute hospital.
 During that 14 day period, restricted movement should apply and the resident should be monitored for symptoms